Aside from getting prominent mention in this SR Chad Sokol Story:

 Mr. Quiroga certainly with his immigration defense practice can provide some insight from the defense perspective and it is his livelihood after all , but I’m kind of confused by Mr. Quiroga’s statement?
 Yes, you are supposed to be able to see what the government has in a federal criminal case via Discovery, but I thought Dent v.
 Holder was still good law as far as Immigration Cases are concerned?

 Paul Dillon the vice president of public affairs for Planned Parenthood in Eastern Washington, is without question one of those local hard charging activists and Freelancer for the SR and Inlander who founded an environmental news site published by the Spokesman-Review called Down To Earth and is also a Board Member for the Center for Justice.
 Mr. Dillon I can say with an extremely high degree of certainty is quite a Liberal gent, and there is nothing wrong with that, at least in my view.

 I think it would be pretty hard to dispute that Paul Dillon aside from not being a fan of President Donald Trump also isn’t a fan of the US Customs and Border Patrol.

-I’m not quite understanding this
+I’m not quite understanding this statement by reporter Sokol:

 At first I thought maybe DOJ had changed things since my experience back in the day, but I sure can’t find where they did?